-signatories to the UK Stewardship Code6 and members of the UK Sustainable Investment and Finance Association.
-For some, the main contact for responsible investing was a Chief Investment Officer ("CIO"), fund manager, or stock analyst.
-Online Appendix A provides further details on our distribution procedure.
+Finance Association.
+For most, the listed main contact was a stewardship specialist such as a Head of Responsible Investment; for others, it was a Chief Investment Officer ("CIO"), fund manager, or stock analyst.
+Online Appendix C provides further details on our distribution procedure.

 In total, we contacted 1,312 non-executive directors of 421 firms and 556 investors at 231 asset managers or asset owners.
 We obtained responses from 203 directors and 159 investors; 170 (132) answered every question.
 This corresponds to a response rate of 15.5% for directors (13.0% counting only directors who answered every question) and 28.6% (23.7%) for investors.
-This compares favorably with response rates of 4-15% reported in the survey papers referenced in Section 1.
-The results presented are based on all responses, but do not change materially if we only include respondents who answered every question.
-After receiving the survey results, we interviewed 14 respondents to explore the reasons behind their responses.
-The interviewees were a mix of investors and directors across industries; the investors included both asset managers and asset owners, and both fund managers and governance specialists.
+This compares favorably with response rates of 4-15% for the survey papers referenced in Section 1.5 After receiving the survey results, we interviewed 14 respondents to explore the reasons behind their responses.
+The interviewees were a mix of investors (both asset managers and asset owners, and fund managers and governance specialists) and directors across industries.

-Table 1 presents summary statistics on the director respondents.
-Panel A shows that 39% were from the FTSE 100, 36% from the FTSE 250 (the next 250 largest firms), and 22% from the FTSE Small Cap index.
-Panel B shows a broad industry representation, with financial services being the most common, consistent with the composition of the UK stock market.
-Panel C shows that 27% of respondents were board chairs, 33% were RemCo chairs, and 24% were RemCo members.
-Panel D shows the distribution of the size of the largest shareholder.
-Interestingly, director responses varied little with firm size or whether the firm had a large blockholder.
+Table OA1 presents summary statistics on the director respondents.
+39% were from the FTSE 100, 36% from the FTSE 250 (the next 250 largest firms), and 22% from the FTSE Small Cap index.
+27% of respondents were board chairs, 33% were RemCo chairs, and 24% were other RemCo members.
+They represented a broad set of industries, with financial services being the most common, consistent with the composition of the UK stock market.
+In Table OA2, we show that the industry breakdown of the sample is representative of the FTSE All-Share index.